 13 Bunch mentioned 2007 in his speech as the date of the graph.
 However, the Texas Water Development Board's 2012 State Water Plan had just been made public.
 The cover letter written by TWDB Chairman Ed Vaughn could not have been clearer - in drought conditions, there was not enough water available to meet the needs of Texans.
-The 2012 official state report mentioned several times that there was not enough water available in Texas to meet the state's anticipated growth over the next 50 years.
-The TWDB by state law must write an updated State Water Plan every five years.
+The 2012 official state report mentioned several times that there was not enough water available in Texas to meet mentioned several times that there was not enough water available in Texas to meet the state's anticipated growth over the next 50 years supported by professional expert opinions and science.